Out 1: Exhibition

 The subtitled Out 1: Noli Me Tangere provides a particular challenge for exhibitors, as the subtitles are not burned onto the print of the film itself, as is usual with most foreign films shown in North America.
 Rather, the subtitles for Out 1, provided by the British Film Institute, are projected from a computer in a separate stream (in the Vancouver screening, just below the film itself); this then has to be synchronized with the film itself, almost certainly by someone unfamiliar with the entire Out 1.
 Few theatres can meet this technical challenge, especially over a thirteen-hour span.
 In addition, the film was shot on 16mm at a nonstandard 25 frames per second, a speed few current projectors are equipped to handle.
 In the Vancouver screening, the film was projected at 24fps, adding about half an hour to the film as a whole.

 Screenings of both the long and short works took place in late November and December 2006, during an extensive retrospective of Rivette's work which ran at the Museum of the Moving Image in Astoria, Queens, New York City.
 The screening of the longer version was sold out for the 9 and 10 December 2006 screening, so the Museum held an encore performance of the film on 3 and 4 March in 2007 (which came close to selling out).
 It was shown on both occasions over 2 days.
 In interviews, Rivette has explicitly stated that the work is meant to be seen theatrically "on the big screen", and apparently dislikes it being watched on television.
 Ironically, the preparation of the film in eight episodes was in large part due to the "naive hope", according to Rivette, of it originally being distributed like that on French television, although his disdain for that mode of exhibition only arose after the film's completion.

 Out 1 was restored by Carlotta Films in 2015 and made its U.S. theatrical premiere at the Brooklyn Academy of Music on 4 November 2015.
 This version has now been released on DVD and Blu-ray in the U.S., while Arrow Films have released it on both formats in the UK.

-The restored Out 1 was screened in London, England over two days at the Prince Charles Cinema, Leicester Place on 28 and 29 November 2015.
+The restored Out 1 was screened in London, England over two days at the Prince Charles Cinema in London on 28 and 29 November 2015.
 The screening was presented by the Badlands Collective and A Nos Amours.
+The venue hosted another screening of the entire film across one day on 31 August 2026.